gsklee/foundation.css/README.md

 --------
 #### Current Foundation Version: 5.5.1

-The nature of this package is very simple: the official Foundation repo is included as a submodule - so the source is exactly the same and unaltered - and checkout'd to reflect the latest version, but instead of being built into a single, monolithic file, a custom asset pipeline will kick in and compile each individual component in Foundation into its own stylesheet.
+The nature of this package is very simple: the official Foundation repo is included as a submodule - so the source is exactly the same and unaltered - and checkout'd to reflect the latest version, but instead of being built into a single, monolithic file, a custom asset pipeline kicks in and compiles each individual component in Foundation down to its own stylesheet.

 Since this process is not quite automatic yet, whenever you notice this package is out of sync with the latest version of Foundation, please [open an issue](https://github.com/gsklee/foundation.css/issues) to request for an update.